Projects in Motion: Exploring Functional Movement as Creative Practice

 This practice uses spirals, undulations and looping movement cycles, applied and practiced through dance and athleticism.
 The objective is to propose practical methods for moving dynamically while developing coordinated movement reactions.
 Rather than centering on aesthetic choices, it asks the question: how can we support, move with and listen to the moving body?

-Projects in Motion (Ruth & Erin)
+Projects in Motion (Ruth & Ashlea)

 In this workshop we will investigate principles of movement found in rolling, crawling, standing, walking and dancing.
 Utilizing creative practices in listening, sensitivity, and innovation to improve and refine alignment for dynamic movement situations.
 You can expect guided improvisation, repeating loops and bits of phrase work.